 Portugal’s Golden Visa program is a two-year residency by investment initiative that provides foreign nationals and their family members with a renewable residence permit in exchange for a minimum qualifying investment in its economy.

-While the Portugal Golden Visa doesn’t offer direct citizenship, it’s one of the most sought-after investor residence schemes in Europe, starting from a relatively low €250,000 investment.
+While the Portugal Golden Visa program doesn’t offer direct citizenship, it’s one of the most sought-after investor residence schemes in Europe, starting from a relatively low €250,000 investment.
 Investors can renew their Golden Visa temporary permit, and after five years of legal residence in Portugal, they can apply to obtain permanent residency and citizenship by naturalization.

 2. Greece Golden Visa